-Bacterial ID with AccuGENX-ID® BacSeq
+Bacterial ID Service: AccuGENX-ID® BacSeq

 Protein-Coding Gene Sequencing with AccuGENX-ID® ProSeq